Sir Joseph Robinson, 1st Baronet: Family

-Sir J.B.
+J.B.
 Robinson's death in 1929 caused a great scandal in South Africa and Britain upon discovery of his will.
 His personal fortune of £12 million was given to his heirs except one of his daughters, who was only given a mere £2 thousand.
 He gave nothing to charity.
 There was a scathing article in the Cape Times after his death.

 Legacy

-A street in Kensington, Johannesburg is named after him.
-Located on this street is a boarding house of Jeppe High School for Boys, namely Tsessebe.
+Kensington, Johannesburg has a street named for him.
+Tsessebe House is there, a boarding house of the prestigious Jeppe High School for Boys.